 You can also view alternative satellite communications and navigational equipment categories for which we have put together the following overviews:

 Click on any of the links below to find out more about the antenna systems.
 You can also submit a request for a quote, documentation or further information on each of the products listed, or send us a more general query to discuss your specific needs, and we will use our global networks of suppliers to find a system to meet your specifications.

-A <1U antenna optimized for smallsat missions and designed to cover all GNSS frequencies and the INMARSAT L-band.
-It has a gain variation of less than 0.6 dBi in all individual sub-bands and features a radome to protect from radiation and electro-static discharges for polar orbit missions.
+The ANYWAVES GNSS All-Bands Antenna is an antenna optimized for smallsat missions and designed to cover all GNSS frequencies and the INMARSAT L-band.
+With less than 1U form factor, the antenna has a gain variation of less than 0.6 dBi in all individual sub-bands.
+It also features a radome to protect from radiation and electro-static discharges for polar orbit missions.

 1160 — 1610 MHz (GPS L1/L2/L5, Galileo E1/E5a/E5b/E6, Glonass G1/G2/G3, Beidou B1/B2a/B2/B3)